Fasting Mimicking Diet

 - Reduce excess fat.

 Scientifically developed and clinically tested at the Longevity Institute at the University of Southern California.
-Led by Dr. Valter Longo, the USC Longevity Institute unites multidisciplinary aging research approaches to enhance the healthy years of life.
+Led by Dr. Valter Longo, the USC Longevity Institute unites multidisciplinary aging research approaches to enhance healthy living.

 The FMD is the only meal program that provides the body with optimal nourishment, which keeps the body in fasting mode.